xiillii/ToSingleLineVSCodeExtension/README.md

 ## Features

-This extensión replaces all car returns to spaces
+Replace all carriage returns and 2 or more whitespaces with one space

 **Enjoy!**